X-rays Emission: a novel tool to detect Extensive Air Showers: Fluxes

 \subsection{Angular distribution}

-As for the electron energy distribution (c.f.~\ref{sec:longitudinal_profile}), we need an angular distribution function (ADF) that is valid for: hadronic showers, HE electrons, and young shower ages.
-Many authors have studied the ADF in the past and have found it to be largely independent of shower age~\cite{kalos1954angular, lafebre2009universality, bergman2013efficient}.
-We have compared a total of four different ADF parameterizations \cite{kalos1954angular,hillas1982angular,lafebre2009universality,bergman2013efficient} and found that, with the exception of one \cite{lafebre2009universality}, all agree in their predictions of the electrons' root-mean-square (RMS) angle with respect to the shower-axis to within a factor of $\sim \num{2}$, particularly for HE electrons and in spite of the different validity domains of these models.
+As for the electron energy distribution (cf. Sec.~\ref{sec:longitudinal_profile}), an angular distribution function (ADF) is needed that is valid for hadronic showers, HE electrons, and young shower ages.
+We have compared a total of four different ADF parameterizations: the Hillas parameterization~\cite{hillas1982angular} based on fits to dedicated Monte Carlo simulations of pure electromagnetic showers with energies up to \qty{1}{TeV}; the Kalos and Blatt parameterization~\cite{kalos1954angular} based on an approximation to the solution of the particle cascade integro-differential equation; the Lafebre parameterization~\cite{lafebre2009universality} which is based on fits to simulated electron distributions (in the energy range from \qtyrange{1}{E3}{MeV}) obtained with \texttt{CORSIKA}; the Bergman parameterization~\cite{bergman2013efficient} which also fits simulated showers with \texttt{CORSIKA} but focusing on electrons in the \qtyrange{1}{E3}{GeV} energy range.
 A comparison of the different models at the relevant electrons' energy ($E\ge 100$~GeV) is shown in Fig.~\ref{fig:adf_comparison_low_energy}.
+As can be seen from Fig.~\ref{fig:adf_comparison_low_energy}, all models, with the exception of the Lafebre parameterization, agree in their predictions of the electrons' root-mean-square (RMS) angle with respect to the shower-axis to within a factor of $\sim \num{2}$, particularly for HE electrons and in spite of the different validity domains of these models.
+For consistency with our choice of the electron energy distribution, we could have used the Nerling ADF parameterization~\cite{nerling2006universality}, however, this model is a parameterization for the angular distribution of emitted Cherenkov photons.
+While it is true that the photon distribution closely follows that of the electrons in the shower, it is convolved with the Cherenkov angle of emission, which is much larger than the typical emission angle of emission for X-ray synchrotron photons.

 In the present paper, we adopt the Bergman distribution~\cite{bergman2013efficient}, as it is the only parameterization that explicitly addresses our case of HE electrons in a HE hadronic shower.
 We highlight too that for HE electrons, the RMS polar angle with respect to the shower axis is $\mathcal{O}(\num{E-3})$ degrees, which provides an \textit{a posteriori} justification of the approximation that HE electrons travel in directions nearly parallel to the shower-axis.